Welcome home: Councilman's border march reaches Calexico

 Today

-Intervals of clouds and sunshine.
-High 106F.
+Sunshine and clouds mixed.
+High 107F.
 Winds SE at 5 to 10 mph.

 Tonight